pranavpatel08/Neog-MarkOne/README.md

 # Neog-markOne
-A CLI app based on nodeJS to quiz my friends on how well do you know me. <br>
+A CLI app based on nodeJS to quiz my friends on how well do they know me. <br>
 Use repl.it to host the app.